devsecopsgirl/internship-appsecco/docs/dast-tools.md

 ### Configure OWASP ZAP with Docker

 To understand how zap works I first manually perform the steps in the jenkins pipeline and then integrate with jenkins pipeline in the next section.
 For using OWASP ZAP with docker, I have to pull the ZAP image from [docker hub](https://hub.docker.com/)].
 I went through this [documentation](https://blog.mozilla.org/fxtesteng/2016/05/11/docker-owasp-zap-part-one/) as a lot of errors are been resolved along with solutions.
 So firstly I ran ZAP on my Jenkins VM to figure out how it works and test the target URL.
-Ans also many flags have been used which can be found here in the official documentation of [zap](https://www.zaproxy.org/docs/docker/baseline-scan/)
+And also many flags have been used which can be found here in the official documentation of [zap](https://www.zaproxy.org/docs/docker/baseline-scan/)

 * Firstly, I pulled the docker image to be tested.
 ```